Table of Contents

 #22 Find and break a random world record

-It won’t be official unless you go through the correct process, but trying to break a world record can be a fun way to spend an afternoon.
+It will be official if you go through the correct process, but trying to break a world record can be a fun way to spend an afternoon.

-Fun fact: Did you know that there’s a cat named Bibi that holds the world record for “Most dice stacked on a cat’s paw”?
+Fun fact: Did you know that Bibi holds the world record1https://www.guinnessworldrecords.com/world-records/470339-most-dice-stacked-on-a-cats-paw for “Most dice stacked on a cat’s paw”?
 He balanced 10 dice.

 #23 Roast some marshmallows